-6. Passed Age Level Rules Test - New Requirement for 2016 Season
+6. Age Level Rules Test (Annual Requirement)

-Helpful hints before taking test:
+Helpful hints before taking the Supplemental Rules Education tests:

-a) Please listen carefully to the directions for completing the test.
+● Please listen carefully to the directions for completing the test.
 The audio portion is very helpful.

-c) The "Back to Menu" button will allow you to access the modules you have not yet completed.
+● The "Back to Menu" button will allow you to access the modules you have not yet completed.

 How to Submit Coaches for Certification

+Clubs are responsible for confirming the accuracy of and maintaining all documentation that their coaches have successfully completed all NCJLA Certification requirements.
 The NCJLA will, on occasion, request physical proof of coaching requirement records.
 If the requirements have not been met, and were falsified on the roster, the coach may be suspended for the remainder of the season, and the club may be put on probation.
 (See NCJLA Bylaws.)

 US Lacrosse Level 2 and 3 Coaches Clinics